mpeeples2008/ArchNetSci/_book/05-visualization.md

 Fig. 6.10.
 Examples of a simple network graph with colour-coded clusters.
 The top left example shows the unmodified figure and the remaining examples simulate what such a figure might look like to people with various kinds of colour vision deficiencies.

+This function calls a script that we modified from the `colorblindr` package by [Claus Wilke](https://github.com/clauswilke/colorblindr) which is available here.
+The function `cv2_grid` take any ggplot object and outputs a 2 x 2 grid with the original figure and examples of what the figure might look like to people with three of the most common forms of color vision deficiency.
+Use [these data](data/Peeples2018) and [this script](scripts/colorblindr.R) to follow along.

 ```r